Michael Esbach

 - Facilitate collaborative data analysis and interpretation, guiding Indigenous partners in using findings to strengthen territorial governance.

-- Co-design, monitor, and adaptively manage grants focused on land tenure designation and effective management of Indigenous lands and conservation areas across the Amazon.
+- Co-designed, monitored, and adaptively managed grants focused on land tenure designation and effective management of Indigenous lands and conservation areas across the Amazon.

 - Developed a theory of change and monitoring plan, including systems for data collection, analysis, and visualization to improve management and strategic decision-making.